 Type O is used exclusively in Thailand.
-(Click here for a complete list of all countries of the world with their respective plugs/sockets)
+(Click here for the full list of all countries of the world with their respective plugs/sockets)

-Can somebody please enlighten me as to why on earth a country would develop a whole new kind of plug and socket system when there are several alternatives available?
-Standardising on the international type N (or, for that matter, another safe and earthed plug system that is compatible with type C, such as F or E) is of course self-evident.
-As the Thai Government is going to phase out compatibility with plug types A and B anyway, why haven’t they adopted the type N standard, while at the same time allowing for a period of transition where hybrid B/N-receptacles as well as type N sockets may be installed?
+As mentioned before, the type O plug and socket system was introduced in 2006, but can somebody please enlighten me as to why on earth a country would develop a whole new electric standard when there are several alternatives available?
+Standardizing on type F would be self-evident: it is an extremely safe and frequently used system and it is compatible with plug types C and E/F, which are all frequently used in Thailand.
+As the Thai Government is going to phase out compatibility with the American plug types A and B anyway, why haven’t they adopted the type F standard, while at the same time allowing for a period of transition where hybrid B/F-receptacles as well as type F sockets may be installed?
 This is absolutely mind-boggling!